-He has participated in numerous solo and group exhibitions, including the Venice Biennale 2011 (Palazzo delle Esposizioni in Turin-Sala Nervi- Italian Pavilion and Palazzo Ca 'Zanardi-Venice), the Contemporary Art Fair in Copenhagen (Art Nordic) 2018 ); he received awards in the design section such as Basi Prize 2011 (Tuscany), and some works are present in museums such as Museum Allotropya (Delphi - Greece) and Boston.
+He has participated in numerous solo and group exhibitions, including the 2011 Venice Biennale (Palazzo delle Esposizioni in Turin-Sala Nervi-Padiglione Italia and Palazzo Ca 'Zanardi-Venice), the Contemporary Art Fair in Copenhagen (Art Nordic) 2018; prizes in the design section such as Basi Prize 2011 (Tuscany), and some works are present in museums such as Museum Allotropya (Delphi - Greece) and Boston.

 Publications: "Materika" - 2018 - C. A. Strazzeri; "Beauty and the Roots" - 2014 - C. Strazzeri - ISBN 978-88-89458-04-4; "Luigi Filograno: Of life, death, love and sin" - 2016 - Ninni Esposito Gallery; "Luigi Filograno: It is not all roses" - 2013 - Editions Galleria F. Foresta - ISBN 978-88-940010-3-7; Apuliamagazine - 2014 - A. Dall'Olmo; Basi Contemporary Art Award 2011 - S. Petronici / B. Madrigali; Espoarte 2012 - R. Maggi - ISSn 2035-9772; Tibet Pavilion at the Venice Biennale 2011 - R. Maggi; Amisuraduovo - 2007 - Spaziosei Gallery; KosaKaos - 2010 - E. Govi; Modi, Bari.

 Some of the passages of the presentation text by Marilena Di Tursi at the personal exhibition "Life, death, love and sin" (Galleria Ninni Esposito - Bari) read as follows: